mhemeryck/modbridge/README.md

-# Unipusher
+# Modbridge

-A tool for pushing unipi neuron modbus TCP events to MQTT
+A tool for polling a modbus instance and pushing updates over MQTT.